(lispkit record)

 for all non-record values.

 Returns a record type descriptor which represents a new data type that is disjoint from all other types. name is a string which is only used for debugging purposes, such as the printed representation of a record of the new type. fields is a list of symbols naming the fields of a record of the new type.
-It is an error if the list contains duplicate symbols.
+It is an error if the list contains duplicate symbols. parent refers to a record type descriptor for the supertype of the newly created record type.
+By default, parent is #f

 Returns the type name (a string) associated with the type represented by the record type descriptor rtd.
 The returned value is eqv?